exp(x)Let's see an example:

 [x,y] = mygrid(pi,2*pi)

-, are obtained as a result of this function.
+Two outputs, x and y, are obtained as a result of this function.

 g = @(c) (integral(@(x)(x.^2 + c*x + 1),0,1));